mkirchner/hamt/README.md

 Note the use of `gen` as a seed for the hash.

-### Hash generations and state management
+### Hash exhaustion: hash generations and state management

-One challenge with the use of pred
 For a hash trie, the number of elements in the trie is limited by the total number of hashes that fits into a 32-bit `uint32_t`, i.e. 2^32-1.
 Since the HAMT only uses 30 bits (in 6 chunks of 5 bits), the number of unique keys in the trie is limited to 2^30-1 = 1,073,741,823 keys.
-In a related fashion, since every layer of the tree uses 5 bits of the hash, this limits the depth of the trie to 6 layers.
+At the same time, since every layer of the tree uses 5 bits of the hash, the trie depth is limited to 6 layers.
-Neither the hard limit to the number of elements in the trie, nor the inability to build a trie beyond depth 6 are desirable properties.
+Neither the hard limit to the number of elements in the trie, nor the inability to build a trie beyond depth of 6 are desirable properties.

-To address both issues, `hamt` recalculates the hash with a different seed every 32/5 = 6 layers.
+To address both issues, `libhamt` recalculates the hash with a different seed every 32/5 = 6 layers.
 This requires a bit of state management and motivates the existence of the `Hash` data type and functions that operate on it: